opensearch-project/documentation-website/_data-prepper/pipelines/expression-syntax.md

 ### `hasTags()`

 The `hastags()` function takes one or more string type arguments and returns `true` if all the passed arguments are present in an event's tags.
 When an argument does not exist in the event's tags, the function returns `false`.
 For example, if you use the express `hasTags("tag1")` and the event contains `tag1`, Data Prepper returns `true`.
-If you use the same expression but the event contains `tag4` as well, Data Prepper returns `false`.
+If you use the same expression but the event also contains  `tag4`tag, Data Prepper returns `false`.

+### `getMetadata()`

+The `getMetadata()` function takes one literal string argument to look up specific keys in a an event's metadata.
+If the key contains a `/`, then the function looks up the metadata recursively.
+When passed, the expression returns the value corresponding to the key.
+The value returned can be any type.
+For example, if the metadata contains `{"key1": "value2", "key2": 10}`, then the function, `getMetadata("key1")`, returns `value2`.
+The function, `getMetadata("key2")`, returns 10.

+### `contains()`

+The `contains()` function takes two string arguments and looks to see if either a literal string or a JSON pointer is contained within an event.
+When the second argument contains a substring of the first argument, such as `contains("abcde", "abcd")`, the function returns `true`.
+If the second argument does not contain any substrings, such as `contains("abcde", "xyz")`, returns `false`.

+### `cidrContains()`

+The `cidrContains()` function takes two or more arguments.
+The first argument is a JSON pointer which represents the key to the an IP address to check.
+It supports both IPv4 and IPv6 addresses.
+Every subsequent argument after the key is string type that represents CIDR blocks to check against.

+If the IP address in the first argument is in the range of any of the given CIDR blocks, the function returns `true`.
+If the IP address is not in range of the CIDR blocks, the function returns false.
+For example, `cidrContains(/sourceIp,"192.0.2.0/24","10.0.1.0/16")` will returns as `true` if the `sourceIp` field indicated in the JSON pointed has a value of `192.0.2.5`.